jsfenfen/covid_hospitals_demographics/README.md

 CSV: [hospital_data.csv](https://github.com/jsfenfen/covid_hospitals_demographics/blob/master/data/processed/hospital_data.csv) ;  Shapefile [hosp_geo](https://github.com/jsfenfen/covid_hospitals_demographics/tree/master/data/processed/hosp_geo)

-(The shapefile leaves out [one hospital](https://data.medicare.gov/resource/xubh-q36u/row-hgvv.mh7i-bzfv) in Puerto Rico.)

-This has basic hospital information, as well as bed counts from the 2017 hospital cost reports.
+These files have basic hospital information and bed counts from 2017 hospital cost reports.
 The most recent filing was used (and the report number is available in the file).
 These come from page 9 column 2 of this [original form](https://www.cms.gov/Regulations-and-Guidance/Guidance/Manuals/Paper-Based-Manuals-Items/CMS021935) from 2017.
+Links to more documenation are available in the [data-specific readme](https://github.com/jsfenfen/covid_hospitals_demographics/tree/master/data/source/cost_reports).

+(The shapefile leaves out [one hospital](https://data.medicare.gov/resource/xubh-q36u/row-hgvv.mh7i-bzfv) in Puerto Rico.)

 There's an awesome [python notebook](https://github.com/jsfenfen/covid_hospitals_demographics/blob/master/data/analysis/HospitalICUBeds_2017.ipynb) written by [Erin Petenko](https://github.com/epetenko/) that makes a little clearer how to navigate this data.